futurepear/p2p/README.md

 #### PeerClient.prototype.emit(id, data)
 Invoke an event to the other side of the connection with any string id and any data.
 Exactly the same as P2P.prototype.emit

+#### PeerClient.prototype.on(id, callback)
+Attach a callback to an event.
+When the event happens, it will trigger the callback function. id is a string and callback is a function.